koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 	* `AZURE_TENANT_ID`: The Microsoft Entra tenant (directory) ID.
 Use the value you noted down earlier.
 Can also be found in Microsoft Entra ID.
 	* `AZURE_CLIENT_ID`: The client (application) ID of an App Registration in the tenant.
 Use the value you noted down earlier.
 	* `AZURE_CLIENT_SECRET`: A client secret ("value") that was generated for the App Registration.
 Use the value you noted down earlier.

+⚠ Make sure not to confuse the _Secret ID_ (visible in the _Certificates & Secrets_ area where you created the client secret) with the _Application (client) ID_ (visible in the overview page for the app, e.g. codesigning-app), as these will look very similar.
+The latter is the one you need as _Client ID_.
+The _Secret ID_ is not used.

 In addition, this guide and its scripts below use a few custom environment variables of their own: